Wine with Turkey: What Wine Goes with Turkey?

 Turkey Leftovers … Adding a bit of wine bling!

-Jamie Oliver has a great blog, entitled “7 ways with leftover turkey”.
-For fun, here is a wine recommendation for each of the seven recipes.
+Jamie Oliver has a great blog, entitled “12 ways to use up leftover turkey”.
+For fun, here is a wine recommendation for seven ov the recipes.

 The ultimate toad in the hole.
-Serve with the ripe, juicy Bodegas Piqueras Garnacha Tintorera for the ultimate gastro / vinous hug!
+Serve with the ripe and juicy Rioja Tempranillo from Vina Ijalba for the ultimate gastro / vinous hug!

 Old school turkey stew is a wholesome, warming dish that will shine with a glass of Château Rochecolombe Côtes du Rhone, which just oozes deliciousness.